EliWidjojo/Task1_AI_13524116/README.md

 ## How to play
 1. Open gprolog
 2. Type ['src/main.pl']. in gprolog
-3. Check the files for commands
+3. Check the document for commands
 4. Take care of Chito and Yuuri <3